-What is student-directed learning?
-This phrase and other variations of the phrase (child-led learning, self-directed learning, student-led learning, etc. etc. etc. ) imply that learning experiences are designed, coordinated, and led by students.
+This phrase, self-directed learning, and other variations of the phrase (child-led learning, student-directed learning, student-led learning, etc. etc. etc. ) imply that learning experiences are designed, coordinated, and led by students.
 Your students are self-directed learners, not passive receivers of information.
 Let's take a closer look.

-Okay, so student-directed learning means that learners lead their own learning experiences, but what does that entail?
-How can you apply self-directed learning in the classroom or at home, and what are some student-directed learning strategies that you can put into place right now to support self-direction?
+Okay, so self-directed learning means that learners lead their own learning experiences, but what does that entail?
+How can you apply self-directed learning in the classroom or at home, and what are some implementation strategies that you can put into place right now to support self-direction?

 Several years ago I showed a news segment to my advisory/PBL students about the Syrian refugee crisis to help spark current events project ideas.
 A student of mine approached me after the activity expressing her interest in the topic.

-Experiential learning is self-directed, one of many elements that distinguishes it from other teaching strategies.
+Experiential learning is self-directed by nature, one of many elements that distinguishes it from other teaching strategies.

-The Syrian PBL (PBL is one type of experiential learning activity) described above is one example of many different types of experiential learning activities; one that was designed and executed by self-directed learners.
+The Syrian PBL (PBL is one type of experiential learning activity) described above is one of many examples of self-directed learning.
 This student called all of the shots from the beginning to the end.
 I provided guidance, but the learning experience as a whole was designed and managed by her.

-Make STEM, problem-based learning, scientific inquiry, or any other learning experience child-led by giving students opportunities to make choices.
-Students direct the experiences, you facilitate.
+Make STEM, problem-based learning, scientific inquiry, or any other learning experience self-directed by giving learners opportunities to make choices.
+Students direct the experiences, the teacher facilitates.

-This blog post that you're reading now offers suggestions for ways to make project-based learning self-directed.
-Again, modify any learning experience to give students choice, I just use PBL as an example here because it has been my go-to teaching strategy for all of my years in education.
-I highly recommend it.
+This blog post that you're reading now offers suggestions for ways to make learning self-directed with the main goal of modifying any learning experience to give students choice.

 1. Choose what they want to learn.

 But that's okay.
-You can have self-directed learners AND adhere to the standards.
+Your students can self-direct AND adhere to the standards.
 Students can design and lead projects AND gain content knowledge.
 It doesn't have to be one or the other.
-Even if you have specific topics or concepts that the learning experience needs to cover, your can still incorporate student choice.
+Even if you have specific topics or concepts that the learning experience needs to cover, you can still incorporate student choice.

 One way to work in student-choice as it relates to project topic is to offer a theme or a broad topic and let students choose a related subtopic as the focus of the learning experience.

-For example, if you are going to focus on ecosystem standards, you might make habitats the theme of the experience, but give students the freedom to choose a specific habitat to explore as it relates to ecosystems, communities, populations, species, symbiotic relationships, etc.
+For example, if you are going to focus on ecosystem standards, you might make habitats the theme of the experience, but give students the freedom to choose a specific habitat to explore.

 2. Choose their own learning goals and objectives.